Black Hole S-matrix for a scalar field: A short review

 All the dynamics of the scattering process take place in the external region of the black hole and relies on the presence of a horizon provided collision energies satisfy $M_{BH} \gg E \gg M^{2}_{P}/M_{BH}$.
 These energies are very low for large semi-classical black holes, ensuring that there is no trans-Planckian problem and that infalling observers do not encounter firewalls \cite{Gaddam:2020mwe, Gaddam:2020rxb}\footnote{By this we mean that the window of validity of the computation is very large and contains low energy observers.
 Of course, a very energetic pulse with $E \sim O(M_{BH})$ would greatly disturb the local geometry near the horizon.}.
 See also \cite{Pasterski:2020xvn} for a similar perspective.

 The central goal then, is to show how the near horizon modes can be traced all the way up to asymptotic infinity to obtain a complete S-matrix including the effects of the background geometry coming from the gravitational Regge-Wheeler potential.
-The scattering matrix thus obtained corrects Hawking's result to restore unitarity.
+The scattering matrix thus obtained is a unitary matrix.